-One of our primary goals is to create quality, stable employment.
-In this line, several subsidiaries have extensive welfare benefit programmes, including private medical insurance, life assurance, accident and disability insurance, savings and retirement plans, medical grants, school and school meal aids, study grants, etc.
+One of our main goals is to create stable, quality employment.
+Accordingly, our subsidiaries offer a broad range of welfare benefits, including, as appropriate, private medical insurances, life, accident and disability insurance, savings and retirement schemes, medical grants, meal and educational aids, study grants, etc.